 Getting the Green Light

 The more vaccine designs that prove safe and effective, the better, because of the challenges of mass-producing enough shots to meet global demand.
-Factories were scaling up manufacturing of special glass vials, needles and other necessary equipment in 2020, and even began ramping up production of some vaccines that were still being tested.
-Supplies will be limited at first: Pfizer has said it expects to have as many as 50 million doses available by the end of the year, or enough for 25 million people; it hopes to produce 1.3 billion doses in 2021.
+Factories were scaling up manufacturing of special glass vials, needles and other necessary equipment in 2020, and even doses of some vaccines that were still being tested.
+Supplies will be limited at first: Pfizer said it expected to have doses for as many as 25 million people by the end of the year, and for 650 million in 2021.

 Transport and Storage